 Climate at Sequoia and Kings Canyon National Parks

-The elevation at Sequoia-Kings Canyon National parks ranges from 1,500 feet to 14,494 feet.
-The park’s climate can be divided into three general zones: low elevation foothills, mid-elevation montane forests, and high elevation alpine mountains.
+The elevation at Sequoia and Kings Canyon National Parks ranges from 1,370 feet to 14,494 feet.
+The park climate can be divided into three general zones: low-elevation foothills, mid-elevation montane forests, and high-elevation alpine mountains.
 Each zone hosts a unique ecosystem adapted to its respective climate.

-The foothills of Sequoia-Kings Canyon National Park are characterized by a Mediterranean climate with mild, wet winters and hot, dry summers.
+The foothills of these parks are characterized by a Mediterranean climate with mild, wet winters and hot, dry summers.
 Precipitation usually occurs from October to mid-May and rain during the summer is rare.
-Average rainfall in the foothills is about 26” a year.
+Average rainfall in the foothills is about 26” per year.

 Mid-Elevation Montane Forests: ~4,000 feet to ~9,000 feet

-Coniferous forests dominate the middle elevations, which also harbor the giant sequoia groves.
+Coniferous (cone-bearing) forests dominate the middle elevations, which also harbor the giant sequoia groves.
 Similarly to the foothills, precipitation typically occurs October to mid-May.
-However, the mid-elevation montane forests receive more precipitation on average at about 45” annually.
+However, the mid-elevation montane forests receive more precipitation on average, about 45” annually.
 Due to the cooler temperatures, snow is common during the winter months.

-The tree line often occurs between 9,000 and 11,000 feet, and is marked by the highest elevation tree species such as whitebark pine (Pinus albicaulis) and foxtail pine (P. balfouriana).
-Trees rarely grow above about 11,000 feet, where vegetation is limited to grasses and flowering herbaceous species.
+The tree line often lies between 9,000 and 11,000 feet, and is marked by the highest-elevation tree species, such as whitebark pine (Pinus albicaulis) and foxtail pine (P. balfouriana).
+Trees rarely grow above about 11,000 feet, where vegetation is limited to grasses and flowering herbaceous (non-woody) species.
 Snow is the most common form of precipitation at high elevations, and during cool years with ample snowfall, snowpack may last year-round.